 Machinist School: Degree and Certificate Program Information

-There are several training options available to people interested in becoming machinists.
-The amount of training required varies depending on the types of machines that people want to operate.
+There are several training options available to people who are interested in becoming machinists.
+The amount of training required varies depending on the types of machines that prospective students want to operate.
 Some community colleges, technical colleges and universities offer certificate programs and associate's degree programs.
-Many advanced machinist jobs are open to those with extensive work experience, regardless of education level.
+Many advanced machinist jobs are open to those who have extensive work experience, regardless of education levels.

-A number of entry-level machinist positions in a variety of fields are open to people who earn a certificate in machinery operation.
-Many machinist certificate programs teach students to operate machines various machines manually or by computer control.
-Machinist schools often offer certificate programs in operating specific types of machines used in manufacturing or construction, for example.
-Certificate programs can vary in length from a couple months to two years.
+A number of entry-level machinist positions in a variety of fields are open to people who have earned a certificate in machinery operation.
+Many machinist certificate programs teach students to operate various machines manually or by computer control.
+Machinist schools often offer certificate programs that teach students how to operate specific types of machines that are used in manufacturing or construction, for example.
+Certificate programs can vary in length from a couple of months to two years.

 Students interested in earning a machinist certificate usually need to have either a high school diploma or equivalency, but there are some programs that admit high school students.
 Applicants who excelled in high school courses such as geometry, trigonometry and physics will be particularly qualified.
 It is a good idea for students to take any available machine shop or woodworking high school classes as well.

 Depending on the program, the required coursework can vary from covering basic machine operation to advanced engine building.
 The list below contains some fairly common topics covered in machinist certificate programs: